waxxeBinita/RatingSentiments/README.md

 # RatingSentiments
 - In this Sentiment analysis project we have taken amazon reviews of two different products to understand their customers are talking about their products and get data-driven insights in real time via social media and other platforms.
-- Rating sentiments of products to review and give feedbacks scale of 1-5.
+- Rating sentiments of products to review and give feedbacks scale of 1-5 and and tested in Naive based and logistic regressions  algorithms followed by confusion matrix evaluations.
 - This can be applied at different places like social media feedbacks, surveys, tweets and others.